 Want to hang your kayak from the ceiling but worried about how to do it?
 The Harken Kayak Lift System is perfect for you.
 It allows you to lift your kayak off the ground with ease and suspend it so that it is out of the way.
 Come spring, you can trade out your kayak for spring storage- this lift system holds everything!

-The NRS Kayak Hanger is simple and affordable and a great solution for those with ceiling space in the garage, porch, or other storage room.
+The Railblaza Wall Sling and Starport Kayak Hanger utilizes Railblaza’s popular Starport Mounts to let you store your kayak, SUP, or canoe, on pretty much any flat surface.
 The kit has everything you need and comes with simple instructions to make storing your yak easy and smooth.

 Do you have a different way of storing your kayak or storage system you prefer?
 Let us know in the comments below!